-HM Treasury's Asset Freezing Unit maintains a consolidated list of financial restrictions in force in the UK.
-Access this list, register for updates and obtain further information on financial restrictions.
+The Office of Financial Sanctions Implementation (OFSI) maintains a consolidated list of asset-freeze financial restrictions in force in the UK.
+One can access this list, register for updates and obtain further information on financial restrictions.

-See paragraph 7.10 for further information on obtaining a licence from HM Treasury to carry out transactions with persons or entities subject to financial restrictions.
+See paragraph 8.10.2 for further information on obtaining a licence from HM Treasury to carry out transactions with persons or entities subject to financial restrictions.